 function function_no() {

-// I do things and do not return anything
+// do things and return nothing

 }